 Associate Degree in Nursing (ADN)

 Earning your ADN is a relatively quick way to put yourself in line for taking the NCLEX-RN and becoming a nurse.
-Most programs will run two to three years, depending on how many courses you take in a given semester.
-Due to supplementary general education coursework, graduates will also have an additional knowledge base to build upon for continued learning if they choose to obtain their Bachelor of Science in Nursing degree in the future.
+Most programs can run two to three years, depending on how many courses you take in a given semester.
+Due to supplementary general education coursework, graduates will also have an additional knowledge base to build upon for continued learning if they choose to pursue their Bachelor of Science in Nursing degree in the future.